 You can create a dedicated knowledge base or online help center that offers information on areas such as return policies, shipping, refund procedure, estimated delivery dates, and much more.

 Now, your online business might have many online sellers registered on your website.
 For smooth e-commerce operations, your online knowledge base must include a dedicated page for sellers.
 For instance, Etsy.com, an online store for crafts and handmade products, has created different sections for sellers and customers.

 For a delightful self-service experience, you can include self-help blogs, FAQs, or news about your upcoming products.
-In addition to help-articles, you can also include instructional videos that can guide customers on using your products better.
+In addition to this, you can also include instructional videos that can guide customers on using your products better.

 7. Automate Your Customer Service Process